olgarozhdestvina/Fundamentals-of-Data-Analysis/README.md

 Distribution of Python used is [Anaconda Python distribution](https://www.anaconda.com/).

-Libraries used to complete the tasks: [random](https://docs.python.org/3/library/random.html), [numpy](https://numpy.org/), [matplotlib](https://matplotlib.org/), [seaborn](http://seaborn.pydata.org/).
+Libraries used to complete the tasks: [random](https://docs.python.org/3/library/random.html), [numpy](https://numpy.org/), [matplotlib](https://matplotlib.org/), [seaborn](http://seaborn.pydata.org/), [pandas](https://pandas.pydata.org/).
 All of these are installed with the Anaconda Python distribution.

 ----

 ###  How to run the code <a name="how_to_run_the_code"></a>

 1. Make sure that you have Python installed
-2. Download or clone current repository "Machine-Learning-and-Statistics"
+2. Download or clone current repository "Fundamentals-of-Data-Analysis-Tasks"
 3. Open Command Interpreter and get into correct directory
 4. Run Jupyter notebook
 5. On the home page of opened Jupyter server select Tasks.ipynb